fanlidublin/DaysInDublin/Daily_Proverb.md

 - If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success.
 James Cameron

+- Wherever you are, be all there.
+Jim Elliot